-Way up in northwestern Wales, stretches of bright greens sprinkled with lakes and mountains and rock invite the brave to explore and discover the stunning landscapes where otters, polecats, and feral goats, as well as birds such as ravens, red-billed choughs, peregrines, ospreys, merlin and red kites, among others, make their homes amidst daffodils, camellias, magnolias, rhododendrons, azaleas and Laburnum Arch flowers, depending on the season.
-This pristine wilderness area called Snowdonia, which is now a National Park, has an area of 2,130 km2 to explore and discover.
+Way up in northwestern Wales, stretches of bright greens sprinkled with lakes and mountains and rock make up the stunning landscapes of Snowdonia.
+This pristine wilderness spot which is now a National Park has a surface area of 2,130 km2.
+Otters, polecats, and feral goats, as well as birds such as ravens, red-billed choughs and peregrines, make their homes amidst daffodils, camellias, magnolias, rhododendrons, azaleas, and Laburnum Arch flowers in this beautiful location.

-Not only is Snowdonia a nature haven, but it is also an adventure hotspot where you can enjoy the stunning Swallow Falls, a 5-mile ride on a narrow-gauge steam train through breathtaking landscapes, historical castles, hiking, rock-climbing, scrambling, and more!
+Not only is Snowdonia a nature haven, but it is also an adventure hotspot where you can enjoy the stunning Swallow Falls, a 5-mile ride on a narrow-gauge steam train through breathtaking landscapes, historical castles, hiking, rock climbing, scrambling, and more!
 With so much to see and do, going with a certified guide is the ideal way to enjoy the best places of Snowdonia.
-Read on for an outline of outdoor adventures that are available for you to enjoy and start planning your next adventure in Wales with one of the guides featured at Explore-Share.com!

 The 14 Peaks Route links the 14 highest peaks in Wales which are: Foel Fras (942m), Foel Grach (974m), Carnedd Llewellyn (1064m), Yr Elen (961m)

-Whichever way you decide on to get there, just make sure you do, because Snowdonia is definitely one of those destinations that will forever me engraved in your heart!
-Start planning your active holiday now and book your place for a thrilling adventure in Snowdonia with one of the guides at Explore-Share.com!
+Whichever way you decide to get there, just make sure you do, because Snowdonia is definitely one of those destinations that will forever be engraved in your heart!
+Start planning your active holiday now and book your place on a thrilling guided Snowdonia adventure with one of the guides at Explore-Share!

 Stay up-to-date on the best adventures!